Ending employment during parental leave

 Notice periods can be different in each award and registered agreement.
 Check the Resignation - how much notice? page for more about notice periods under awards.

 Dismissed by an employer while on parental leave

-If an employer dismisses an employee while they're on parental leave, the employee has to be paid instead of working the notice period.
+If an employer dismisses an employee while they're on parental leave, they need to give the employee notice.
+Employers can:

-This is because the employee can't work the notice period when they're on parental leave.
-For example, an employee who is entitled to 3 weeks' notice will get 3 weeks' pay instead of working.
+- make a payment in lieu of the notice period.
+For example, an employee who is entitled to 3 weeks' notice will get 3 weeks' pay instead.

 Reasons for dismissing an employee on parental leave

 An employer can't dismiss an employee because: